-We’re here to help!
-Keep reading for more information that will help you understand not only what’s available but what’s best for your eCommerce store.
+Keep reading for more information that will help you understand what’s available and what’s best for your Magento store switch.

 - What should have been improved in Magento 1?

 - Features and Considerations For Your New Platform

 - Magento 1 alternatives – Final words

 What are the best Magento 1 alternatives?

 Migrating Magento 1 to Magento 2 is one of the best options, and the reasons why you should stick with Magento 2 are easy to find.
 Although Magento software is a smart choice, everything has changed drastically.
 By that I mean currently you have more choices than ever.
 There are options that are worth mentioning for your eCommerce switch such as Shopify, WooCommerce, BigCommerce, PrestaShop, WIX and more.

 You can see the original statistics of the most favorable platforms that Magento 1 users gravitate towards in the chart below: